folajo/alx-higher_level_programming/0x02-python-import_modules/README.md

- This is yhe third README on Python
+ This is the third README on Python and its fun